rah003/neat-jsonfn/README.md

 On Magnolia 5.3.x together with neat-tweaks
 - use ```neat-tweaks-developers``` & ```neat-tweaks-editors``` jars of version 1.0.x and ```neat-tweaks-common``` jar of version 2.0.x to make it play nicely with this module.
 If you use maven, all deps should be resolved correctly automatically.
 (Tested on 5.3.12)

+Here is a zip file with all libraries you need to use :) - https://drive.google.com/open?id=0B23s2-CZM0HzckxROHJVdmt3eE0

 Changes
 -----------------